I Like To Move It -- Computation Instead of Data in the Brain: Communication-Efficient Algorithms

-Having received such requests, the MPI ranks check the target node type.
-If it is a leaf, they do not have to compute anything and can convert the request to the old form (source ID, target ID, type).
-Otherwise, the target node is an inner node of the octree (note that we are on the MPI rank that owns the respective part of the tree).
-The MPI rank that owns the target node starts searching at the specified node with the node's position that wants to form a synapse (i.e., from the other MPI rank).
-This search requires no further RMA communication but a more lengthy response: Instead of \textit{yes}/\textit{no} (\texttt{1}~B), the answer now contains the ID of the found neuron (if any) and an indicator whether the search was successful (just as before, too many requests can reach a neuron and thus, it has to decline some)---with a size of \texttt{8 + 1 = 9}~B. Figure~\ref{fig:tree:download} shows a schematic representation of the communication requirements of the old algorithm versus the new algorithm.
+Upon receiving such requests, the MPI ranks check the target node type.
+If it is a leaf, they need not compute anything and can convert the request to the old format (source ID, target ID, type).
+Otherwise, the target node is an inner node of the octree (note that we are on the MPI rank owning that tree portion).
+The MPI rank owning the target node begins searching at the specified node using the node's position that wants to form a synapse (i.e., from the other MPI rank).
+This search requires no additional RMA communication but involves a more extensive response: Instead of \textit{yes}/\textit{no} (\texttt{1}~B), the response now includes the ID of the found neuron (if any) and an indicator of search success (as before, too many requests may reach a neuron, causing it to decline some)—totaling \texttt{8 + 1 = 9}~B. Figure~\ref{fig:tree:download} illustrates a schematic comparison of communication requirements between the old and new algorithms, \fabian{while Algorithm~\ref{alg:bhla} shows the pseudocode of the new method.}